tanner-trickle/EXCEED-DM/install.md

 # Installation

-Instuctions on how to setup, and check the setup of, `dm-electron` on a local machine.
+Instuctions on how to setup, and check the setup of, `EXCEED-DM` on a local machine.
 For setup on a cluster ignore the **install** instructions, but make sure to check that the cluster has all the packages installed/modules loaded by running the commands in **check install**

 ## Pre-requisites